joaocortezi/BankMarketingStrategy/README.md

 # BankMarketingStrategy
 Credit Card Dataset for Clustering - dataset https://www.kaggle.com/datasets/arjunbhasin2013/ccdata

-Following is the Data Dictionary for Credit Card dataset :-
+Following is the Data Dictionary for Credit Card dataset:

 * CUSTID : Identification of Credit Card holder (Categorical)
 * BALANCE : Balance amount left in their account to make purchases